Skip to main content

 }

-The tricky part here is knowing all the cache keys that might contain the stale data.
+Here's where it gets tricky.
+You need to know all the cache keys that might contain stale data.
 A product might be cached individually, as part of a category listing, in search results, and in a "featured products" list.
-Miss one, and you have inconsistency.
+Miss one, and you've got inconsistency.
+Miss several, and your support team starts getting tickets.
+I suspect most caching bugs in production come from incomplete invalidation rather than wrong TTLs.

 Pattern 3: Cache Tags / Namespacing

 Use a version number or timestamp in your cache keys.
-When you want to invalidate, just bump the version.
+Want to invalidate?
+Just bump the version.

 async function getProductCacheVersion() {